Symphony of Psalms: Instrumentation

-In the score preface, Stravinsky stated a preference for children's voices for the upper two choral parts.
+In the score preface, Stravinsky stated a preference for a children's choir for the upper two choral parts.

 Notably, the score omits clarinets, violins, and violas.

 Movements

 First movement

 The first movement of the Symphony of Psalms is marked "Tempo quarter = 92" and uses the text from Psalm 38, verses 13 and 14.
 This movement was finished on August 15, 1930, which is the feast of the Assumption in the Catholic Church and is written as a prelude to the second movement, a double fugue.

 The movement is composed of flowing ostinato sections punctuated with E-minor block chords, in a voicing known as the "Psalms chord", which stop the constant motion.

 The first ostinato section in measure 2, which is played in the oboe and bassoon, could be six notes from the octatonic scale starting C♯–D–E–F, etc., but incomplete sets such as this illustrate the controversial nature of the extent of its use.
 Stravinsky himself regarded this ostinato as "the root idea of the whole symphony", a four-note set consisting of a sequence of "two minor thirds joined by a major third", and stated that it initiated in the trumpet–harp motive at the beginning of the allegro section of the third movement, which was composed first.

 If a liturgical character is produced by the use of modal scales even before the chorus's entrance (in measures 12–13, the piano plays an F Dorian scale and in measures 15–16, the piano plays in the E Phrygian mode), it was not a conscious decision:

 The presence of the chorus is used to create a church-like atmosphere in this piece as well as to appropriately set the Psalm.
 It enters with a minor-second motif, which is used both to emphasize the C♯/D octatonic scale and set the pleading text.
 The minor second motif in the chorus is continued throughout the movement.
 The use of the octatonic scale and the church modes pervade the sound of the movement, contributing to both the ritual feel of the piece and the plaintive setting of the text.

 There are various ways of analyzing the tonal structure of the first movement.
 The most popular analysis is to view the movement in E minor, pronounced at the opening chord.
 The following arpeggios on B♭7 and G7 act as dominants to the other tonal centers in the next two movements, E♭ and C respectively.
 However, the strong presence of G in the movement also points to another tonal center.
 The opening chord is orchestrated in such a way so that the third of E minor, G, is emphasized.
 Moreover, the movement concludes with a loud G-major chord, which becomes the dominant to C minor at the start of the second movement.